English Course Schedule for Fall 2017

 Level English courses

-At UNHQ, English Level courses range from Level 1 & 2 courses (beginner / A1*) to 9 (advanced / B2-C1*) for non-native speakers to develop all language skills — speaking, listening, writing, reading and interacting — and both fluency and accuracy.
-New students who are not beginners nor very proficient need to take a Placement Test to determine their level. [*As per the Council of Europe Framework of Reference (CEFR)]
+At UNHQ, English Level courses range from Level 1 & 2 courses (beginner / A1*) to 9 (advanced / B2-C1*) for non-native speakers to develop English proficiency.

 To get there, take the Visitor Lobby elevator - First Avenue side - to 3B.

 Develop your work-related writing and speaking skills.
 Most of these courses are for high-level learners or native speakers of English.Click on each course name below to see a full description and details on how to register.

 |Self-paced online courses||Develop your English skills

 |Foundations of Writing for the UN||Guided Self Study||Effective Minutes Writing||Writing for iSeek|